kishorshivsharan0055/space-store-server/README.md

-# space-store-server
+# Space Store server

-# Server dedicated to provide Graphql APIs.
+## Server to handle request from mobile app.

-> Made with Node.js
+> Made with Node.js using Typescript

 - [Expressjs](https://expressjs.com/) for server
 - [TypeGraphQL](https://typegraphql.com/) for building GraphQL APIs